-As we approach the end of this Financial Year, it also means we’re about to start a new one.
+As we approach the end of this Financial Year and reflect on the previous one, it also means we’re about to start a new one.
 So what is it you want to change for the year ahead or learn from as you move into the future?
-Here are some tips to guide you during this transition, with FIVE ways to prepare for the New Financial Year
+In this post, we break down the FIVE ways to prepare for the New Financial Year.

-Similar to the above mentioned, although it may be tempting to use that tax return for a getaway or a new shiny thing, instead think of your tax return as money yielded by your business and for your business.
-Ask yourself what ways you could expand in the new financial year.
-This could be new staff, technology, locations, training, marketing, sales coaching, website etc. Let your imagination run wild!
+Similar to the above mentioned, although it may be tempting to use that tax return for a getaway or a new shiny thing, you should, instead, think of your tax return as money yielded by your business and for your business.
+Ask yourself: in what ways can you expand in the new financial year?
+This could be in the form of new staff, technology, locations, training, marketing, sales coaching, website, etc. Let your imagination run wild!

 Where are the time vampires hiding in your business?
 No need for garlic and wooden stakes, instead protocols and processes can get rid of these time-suckers.
 Delegation is your best friend for building capacity, along with technology.
 Time poorly spent, means time not spent nurturing leads, delivering outstanding results, training your staff, growing your business, or helping others.
 Time is the most precious resource in your life, don’t let it pass you by!

 Find a time to sit down and put on paper everything you want to achieve this year.
 Keep in mind this great quote from Bill Gates, “Most people overestimate what they can do in one year and underestimate what they can do in ten years.”
 Think about how what you’re doing now will set you up for the business and life you want to have in 5, 10, and 20 years.
 Write down the actionable ways you will achieve your goals this year.